The Little Prince (2015 film): Development

 The film uses computer animation for the girl's world and stop-motion animation for the world of The Little Prince as she imagines it.
 Development and storyboarding of the film was completed in Paris.
 The team then moved to Montreal for the final phases of animation, lighting, colour and production to maximise the tax benefits offered to a French-Canadian project, a co-venture between Onyx Entertainment in Paris, Mediaset and Lucky Red in Italy, and Mikros Image Canada in Montreal.
 One of the film's associate producers is Brice Garnier from Canada's Kaibou Production.
 Kaibou service rendered Line production and service production (3D animation and stop motion).
-Studio partners were Studio Mikros Image Canada, Toutenkartoon Canada and Technicolor (picture and sound post-production).
-Kaibou also provided financing through tax credits, gap financing and local taxes.
+Studio partners were Studio Mikros Image Canada, Toutenkartoon Canada, and Technicolor (picture and sound post-production).
+Kaibou also provided financing through tax credits, gap financing, and local taxes.

 Osborne was pitching the film to actors, artists, and distributors all over the world using what he called a "magic suitcase" full of hand-made visual aids specifically created to communicate the tone and passion for the project.
-Model maker Joe Schmidt (the modeller of Coraline) created this suitcase, which held the art book, and told the story of the movie visually.
+Model maker Joe Schmidt (the modeler of Coraline) created this suitcase, which held the art book, and told the story of the film visually.
 Schmidt had created a snapshot of Osborne's vision for the film.
 A constellation of tiny planets and stars lit up on one side, a giant art book of illustrations filled the other.
 From somewhere deep inside the case, Osborne pulled out two large white circles that held slides that when placed up to each eye displayed 3-D images of stop-motion puppets.
 Then Osborne started flipping switches.
 In no time, a one-way mirror slid away to reveal a hidden chamber holding a collection of yellowed pages below.
 It was a mock-up of Saint-Exupéry's original manuscript, a key plot point in Osborne's film.
-In four years, Osborne pitched the movie close to 400 times.
+In four years, Osborne pitched the film close to 400 times.